Healthy Sweet Potato Casserole

 This post may include affiliate links.
 Thank you for your support.

-This healthy sweet potato casserole is lower in sugar, dairy-free and made with a crunchy oatmeal pecan topping.
-Vegan + gluten-free.
+This healthy sweet potato casserole is vegan, gluten-free, lower in sugar and made with a crunchy oatmeal pecan topping.
+It’s the perfect side dish for your holiday meal.

 Sweet potato casserole has always been my favorite holiday side dish.
 Creamy sweet potatoes topped with a crunchy pecan and brown sugar topping… it’s literally the best thing ever.